-As in past academic years, Professor Piani has been invited to give a talk on the state of the art of multivariate bias correction for climate models at the MISTRALS conference (Climate change impacts in the Mediterranean region, October 16-18, 2017 Montpellier, France).
+As in past academic years, Professor Piani was invited to give a talk on the state of the art of multivariate bias correction for climate models at the MISTRALS conference (Climate Change Impacts in the Mediterranean Region, October 16-18, 2017 Montpellier, France).
 He is contributing a book chapter on bias correction for a climate modelling book (Climate Extremes and Their Implications for Impact Modelling in Different Sectors, to be published by Elsevier) due in Summer 2018.